Lifting automorphisms along abelian regular coverings of graphs: Introduction

 The following proposition of \cite{Lift} plays a key role: \begin{prop} Let $\tilde{\Gamma}=\Gamma\times_{\phi}A$ be a regular covering.
-Then an automorphism $\alpha$ of $\Gamma$ can be lifted to an automorphism of $\tilde{\Gamma}$ if and only if, for each closed walk $W$ in $\Gamma$, one has $\phi(W^{\alpha})=0$ if $\phi(W)=0$. \end{prop}
+Then an automorphism $\alpha$ of $\Gamma$ can be lifted to an automorphism of $\tilde{\Gamma}$ if and only if, for each closed walk $W$ in $\Gamma$, one has $\phi(\alpha(W))=0$ if $\phi(W)=0$. \end{prop}

-Recently much attention has been paid to the automorphism lifting problem.
-The motivation was to construct highly transitive graphs, and now is from different sources, for instance, to classify symmetries of graphs.
-In \cite{Crite} a linear criteria is proposed for the case that $A$ is elementary abelian, and applied to classify arc-transitive $A$-coverings of the Petersen graph.
-In \cite{Invar} the authors classify all vertex-transitive elementary abelian coverings of the Petersen graph; the method, developed by themselves in \cite{Elem}, is finding invariant subspaces of a group representation.
-Other results are \cite{K5}, \cite{Pappus}, and so on.
+Recently, much attention has been paid to the automorphism lifting problem.
+The motivation was to construct highly transitive graphs; moreover, the lifting conditions are frequently needed in classifying symmetries of certain infinite families of graphs.
+In \cite{Crite}, a linear criteria is proposed for the case when $A$ is elementary abelian, and applied to classify arc-transitive $A$-coverings of the Petersen graph.
+In \cite{Invar} the authors classify all vertex-transitive elementary abelian coverings of the Petersen graph; the method, developed in \cite{Elem}, reduces the problem to that of finding invariant subspaces of a group representation.
+See also \cite{K5, Pappus}, and the references therein.

-To the automorphism lifting problem for arbitrary finite abelian groups, we contribute a criterion based on a theory for diagonalizing matrices over the ring $\mathbb{Z}/p^{k}$.
-The criterion is easy to run, in that, one only needs to calculate some matrices derived from input data, and check whether the entries of the resulted matrices satisfy certain conditions.
-We believe that classifying finite abelian symmetries of graphs, at least for small graphs, is possible in the near future.
+To the automorphism lifting problem for arbitrary finite abelian groups, we contribute a criterion based on diagonalization of matrices over the ring $\mathbb{Z}/p^{k}\mathbb{Z}$.
+The criterion is easy to run in that one only needs to compute some matrices derived from input data, and check whether the entries of the resulting matrices satisfy certain conditions.

-We discuss a property of matrices over $\mathbb{Z}/p^{k}$ in Section 2, and apply it to give a criterion for lifting automorphisms in Section 3; in Section 4 a practical algorithm is presented and illustrated via an example.
+Properties of matrices over $\mathbb{Z}/p^{k}\mathbb{Z}$ that are relevant in the above context, are discussed in Section 2.
+This is applied in Section 3 in order to derive a criterion for lifting automorphisms.
+In Section 4, a practical algorithm is presented and illustrated on an example.